Our major housing programmes

 Kāinga Ora – Homes and Communities is sharing our future work programme for the construction of public and supported homes (construction planning intentions), including new builds.

-We have begun by publishing the first high-level view of this information, which we plan to update quarterly.
+We have begun by publishing the first high-level view of this information, which we plan to update 6 monthly.
 Over time, intentions will be extended to include information on our retrofit programme, through which we’re upgrading some of our older homes.